·

 Is Taking It With You Into the Overhead Bin Important?

 Personally, I hate gate-checking the stroller or car seat.
 After you deplane you need to usually wait forever for the stroller to be returned to you and pray that it’s not lost or destroyed.
-If they even return it to you at the gate, because some airports in Europe simply don’t return it until the luggage belt.
-If it’s raining it might also arrive soaking wet.

 Do You Need a One-Hand Fold Travel Stroller?

 If you’re always traveling with your partner, one-hand fold might not be as important.
-However, if you’re handling your child alone, especially babies that cannot yet stand up, along with your luggage, one hand fold might become a must.
+However, if you’re handling your child alone, especially babies that cannot yet stand up, along with your luggage, a hand fold might become a must.
 For me, it was a deal-breaker.

 You will need to fold your stroller and put it through the X-ray machine while going through security if you are gate checking it or taking it as hand luggage.
 If it doesn’t fold compactly it will need to be manually inspected and takes extra time.